 Accuracy Over Time¶

-When you specify date/time partitioning, the Accuracy Over Time tab becomes available, helping to visualize how predictions change over time.
+The Accuracy Over Time tab helps to visualize how predictions change over time.
 By default, the view shows predicted and actual vs. time values for the training and validation data of the most recent (first) backtest.
 This is the backtest model DataRobot uses to deploy and make predictions.
 (In other words, the model for the validation set.)

 The default view of the graph, in all cases, displays the validation data's forecast—actual values marked by open orange circles connected by a line and the model's predicted values with connected blue solid circles.
 If you uploaded a calendar file when you created the project, the display also includes markers to indicate calendar events.